liqiaofeng1990/liqiaofeng1990.github.io/_pages/about.md

 News and Updates
 ------
 <span style="color:red"> 2020.
+11. 12.</span> I have presented our ongoing project "<b>Powering ocean observation and underwater vehicles using wave energy harvesting</b>" at the 2020 fall online Industrial Advisory Board Meeting of CEHMS.
+The presentation videos are coming soon!

+<span style="color:red"> 2020.
 09. 30.</span> Our submission <a href="https://www.rdworldonline.com/finalists-for-2020-rd-100-awards-are-unveiled/" target="_blank">Energy Harvesting Backpack for Military and Outdoor Applications</a> has been selected as one of the finalists in the 2020 R&D 100 Awards!

 <span style="color:red"> 2020.
 09. 18.</span> Our paper <a href="https://doi.org/10.1016/j.apenergy.2020.115726" target="_blank">Design, modelling, and testing of a vibration energy harvester using a novel half-wave mechanical rectification</a> has been published on Applied Energy.